jsk-ros-pkg/jsk_robot/jsk_naoqi_robot/README.md

 For ros kinetic, please refer to install guide like [here](http://wiki.ros.org/kinetic/Installation).
 For ros melodic, please refer to install guide like [here](http://wiki.ros.org/melodic/Installation).

+% As mentioned in https://github.com/ros-naoqi/naoqi_driver#launch, naoqi_driver for ROS melodic and greater have to be used for robots running NAOqi 2.9 and greater.
+Using ROS melodic on Pepper running NAOqi OS 2.5 has some known issue like this: https://github.com/ros-naoqi/naoqi_driver/issues/96

 1. Install ``Python NAOqi SDK``
 You can download it (version = 2.5.5) from [here](https://drive.google.com/file/d/1xHuYREDa78xGiikEpsjxfZQ7Gfvo1E9D/view?usp=sharing).
 Please unzip the downloaded file.